flockle/Auggie-IT-Portal/README.md

 - Auggie system insights provided by the internal support IT department.
 - Windows IoT image handling inspired by internal IT protocols.

+Note: This project is not affiliated with or endorsed by  AirPro Diagnostics.